emilsedgh/pdu/README.md

 ```

 ### pdu.parseStatusReport()
-Will call pdu.parse() method and create format below merged with object instance of ./PDU/Report
+Will call method pdu.parse() and will create this format for legacy support
 ```js
 { smsc:smscNum,
 reference:reference,